- Vodafone and stc ‘keep the dialogue open’ as MoU expires.

-A particularly problematic element is the minority stake held by Telecom Egypt in Vodafone Egypt. stc has been told by the country’s Financial Regulatory Authority that it must also offer to buy Telecom Egypt’s 44.8% stake, under the provisions of a 1992 law mandating a tender for any outstanding shares. stc has apparently insisted that it is not willing to buy this outstanding stake.
-The remaining 0.2% stake is owned by small shareholders.
+A particularly problematic element is the minority stake held by Telecom Egypt in VfEg. stc has been told by the country’s Financial Regulatory Authority that it if it is to purchase Vodafone’s VfEg holding, it must also offer to buy Telecom Egypt’s 44.8% stake, under the provisions of a 1992 law mandating a tender for any outstanding shares. stc has apparently insisted that it is not willing to buy the outstanding stake.
+The remaining 0.2%‑stake is owned by small shareholders.

 Telecom Egypt’s own direction remains unclear, too.
-However, the operator, apparently stung by inferences made by both stc and Vodafone that its position is preventing a deal from being reached, issued a rare statement on the matter.
+The operator, apparently stung by the “inference” made by both stc and Vodafone that its position is preventing a deal from being reached, issued a rare statement on the matter.

 “We can confirm that Telecom Egypt has not to date received any proposal from either of the two parties involved in the transaction, nor do we have insight into the state of discussions or terms being discussed between the parties.
 We are therefore unable to comment further on today’s statements except to note that the inference that Telecom Egypt has a role to play in assisting Vodafone Group and stc to conclude a transaction is unclear and without foundation.”

-The state‑owned operator said it has been keeping a close eye on proceedings, and has studied all options available to it.
-These include a right of pre‑emption to acquire the Vodafone Egypt shares that it does not already own in the event that Vodafone chooses to exit.
+The state‑owned operator said it had been keeping a close eye on proceedings and studied all options available to it.
+These include a right of pre‑emption to acquire the VfEg shares that it does not already own in the event that Vodafone chooses to sell up.